-Tweets About Kimberly Guilfoyle Leaving Fox For Trump's 2020 Campaign Explain Why It's Such A Big Deal
+Kimberly Guilfoyle Is Leaving Fox For Trump's 2020 Campaign & It's Not Surprising

 One Fox News host's close relationship with the inner circle of President Donald Trump is about to get a lot closer, it seems.
 On Friday, July 20, reports surfaced that Kimberly Guilfoyle, a co-host on The Five, is reportedly leaving the network to take a job campaigning for Republicans, and the news isn't going unnoticed.
 On social media, tweets about Kimberly Guilfoyle leaving Fox for Trump's 2020 campaign are calling attention to the host's connection to the White House.